Fix Twitch Stream Lagging With 8 Proven Solutions (2026)

 For AMD cards: Visit AMD’s driver support page.
 Select your graphics card family and model.
 Download the latest Adrenalin driver, install it, and restart.

 NVIDIA’s streaming optimization guide recommends keeping drivers current for the best streaming performance.
-We updated our test system from a 6-month-old driver to the latest version and saw noticeable improvements in stream smoothness.
+Updating from a months-old driver to the latest version often delivers noticeable improvements in stream smoothness.

 #Configure Antivirus Gaming Mode